 So many of you guessed it was a canning jar lifter…nope.
 It doesn’t hold any of them as the openings are too small.
 Some suggested a glass holder from the 60’s, and that was my first guess too because of the design and rubber tips.
 But…for the life of me, over a year I couldn’t find a single thrifted glass set to fit in those narrow openings.

 I even tried upside down glass insulators…anything!
 I wasn’t going to give up on this cool thing I paid 25 cents for. tsk.
 It wasn’t until my friend, Mandy – my fellow curbside picker – found these tiny jelly molds in the trash.
-She knows I love a good trashure find and am always looking for fun things to add to my shop.
+She knows I love a good #trashure find and am always looking for fun things to add to my shop.

-I was stoked to get them and was going to turn them into candles as I do many things like this.
+Initially, I’m stoked to get them and was going to turn them into candles as I do many things like this.
 However, when it dawned on my that they fit into this glass holder I was beside myself!
 A happy dance I did… tee hee!

 My first intent was to fill them with bird seed and turn it into a bird feeder with different treats for our feathered friends.
 It wasn’t until I spied these teeny tiny succulents on sale at the store, that I decided a repurposed planter would be sweet for my patio.
-Remember the faux bird feeder succulent planter I just created?
+Also, remember the faux bird feeder succulent planter I just created?
 These will go perfectly with it.